michaelatimore/express-snippet-box/DOCS.md

 * `nodemon`: A tool for automatically restarting the server when changes are detected.

-1. 1st task was to create the user and snippet table in an initialize.sql file.
+Week 1: 1st task was to create the user and snippet table in an initialize.sql file.
+Week 2: